 Another great place to look for candidates is a shelter (or offshore) service like ours.
 We have a large database of qualified candidates that are looking for manufacturing jobs.
 Finally, don't forget social media–as the manufacturing industry evolves, you'll want to look for tech savvy youngsters with an interest in robots.

 Steps of Talent Acquisition and Onboarding in Manufacturing

 The talent acquisition and recruiting process can be divided into four steps: seeking, screening, interviewing, and hiring.

-However, once a candidate has been hired, it’s your job to onboard them properly onto the team.
+However, once a candidate has been hired, it’s your job to onboard them properly onto the management or manufacturing team.
 There are many great ways to onboard new hires, but one of the easiest and most effective ways is to have a dedicated onboarding group.
 An onboarding program is a process that helps new employee hires adjust to their new job and company.
-It can include services things like orientations, training, and mentorship programs.
+It can include services like orientations, training, and mentorship programs.

 A good onboarding program will help new hires feel welcome, respected, and valued by the business.
 It will also help them learn about their new job and company so they can be as successful as possible in their career.

 Get the Best Candidates for Your Team in Mexico